IamFlea/antlion-dst-discord-bot/README.md

 ## Setting up Discord
 1. [Invite bot](https://discordapp.com/api/oauth2/authorize?client_id=406057880631115777&permissions=268758112&scope=bot) to your server
-2. You need to create two discord text channels `#dst-info` and `#admin-dst-info` with permission for that bot.
+2. You need to create one Discord channel `#admin-dst-info` with permission for that bot.
 3. Type `.dst server add {dst-ip}` in `#admin-dst-info`
-4. You can type `.dst` at those channels in order to get the list of online players.
-Bot doesn't read other channels due to performance.
+4. You can type `.dst` anywhere channels in order to get the list of online players.

 ## Discord public commands
 ```.dst```